 The U.S. Constitution requires the federal government to count everyone living in the country every 10 years.
 This official count of the population is called a census, and the next United States census takes place in 2020.
 It will also be the first primarily digital census, where people are encouraged to fill in their information online.

 The quickest way to respond to the 2020 Census is online with your Census ID.
 You can use any Internet connection and complete your Census form online here.
 You can still respond even if you don't have a Census ID.

-Census 2020 will determine how more than $700 billion in federal government resources will be distributed over for the next decade to every state.
-Census data is used to determine where schools, roads, hospitals, child care centers, senior centers, and other services are built.
-Federal programs like Medicaid, the Supplemental Nutrition Assistance Program (SNAP), Medicare Part B, Federal Direct Student Loans, Head Start, and many more rely on Census data, and so does our democracy—these data determine how many seats New York will have in the U.S. House of Representatives and how district lines are drawn at all levels of government.
+Census data will determine how more than $650 billion in federal government resources will be distributed over for the next decade to every state, and where schools, roads, hospitals, child care centers, senior centers, and other services are built.
+Federal programs rely on Census data, and so does our democracy—these data determine how many seats New York will have in the U.S. House of Representatives and how district lines are drawn at all levels of government.

 Let’s make sure every New Yorker counts in 2020!

 Read our list of frequently asked questions about the census.

 Census 101: What You Need to Know (Census Bureau)

 What Does the Questionnaire Look Like?
 (Census Bureau)

 Who Should Be Counted Where?
 (Census Bureau)

 Census 2020: A Deep Dive (Let's Talk Democracy)